Managing diabetes can be complex. But with Dexcom CLARITY®, diabetes data reporting and management are now made simple.

 Yes.
 If you currently use the Dexcom G5® Mobile Continuous Glucose Monitoring (CGM) System and have downloaded the Dexcom G5 Mobile app, then you have already created a Dexcom account and should use this to log in to CLARITY - please do not create a new one.
 Your username and password can also be used with the Dexcom CLARITY Uploader tool.
 If you currently use a Dexcom receiver, you may already have a Dexcom account from ordering or using Share and should use this to log in to CLARITY.

 If you are having trouble logging in with your login credentials, you can reset your username and/or password here.

 Are you ready to put glucose in context with Dexcom CLARITY?

 Brief Safety Statement: The web-based Dexcom CLARITY® software is intended for use by both home users and healthcare professionals to assist people with diabetes in the review, analysis, and evaluation of historical CGM data to support effective diabetes management.
-It is intended for use as an accessory to CGM devices with data interface capabilities.
-Caution: The software should not be relied on for medical advice.
-Home users must consult a Healthcare Professional before making any medical interpretation and therapy adjustments from the information in these Reports.
-The software does not provide any medical advice and should not be used for that purpose.
-Healthcare professionals should use information from the software in conjunction with other clinical information available to them.
+It is intended for use as an accessory to Dexcom CGM devices with data interface capabilities.
+Caution: The software does not provide any medical advice and should not be used for that purpose.
+Home users must consult a healthcare professional before making any medical interpretation and therapy adjustments from the information in the software.
+Caution: Healthcare professionals should use information in the software in conjunction with other clinical information available to them.